Images of Eczema (Atopic Dermatitis) (9)

 Signs & Symptoms

-- Mild – few, scattered areas of involvement, which are easily treated with self-care measures.
+- Localized – A few scattered areas of involvement that are easily treated with self-care measures.
+Eczema of the hands and/or feet is a common example of localized disease.

-- Moderate – more extensive involvement, which is more difficult to control with self-care measures and may require prescription therapy.
+- Moderate – More extensive involvement that is more difficult to control with self-care measures and may require topical or other prescription therapy.

-- In lighter skin colors, affected areas may appear pink or red; in darker skin colors, the redness may be subtle, or affected areas may appear purplish or darker brown.
+In lighter skin colors, affected areas may appear pink or red; however, in darker skin colors, the redness may be subtle or may even appear more purplish or darker brown.

-Maintaining healthy skin is very important for those with eczema.
+Maintaining healthy, moisturized skin is very important for those with eczema.

-- Hypoallergenic moisturizing soaps, such as unscented Dove Sensitive Skin Beauty Bar, Vanicream Cleansing Bar, and Nature by Canus, are recommended.
+- Hypoallergenic moisturizing soaps, such as unscented Dove, Vanicream bar soap, and Nature by Canus, are recommended.

-- Attempt to minimize exposure to heat, humidity, detergents / soaps, abrasive clothing, chemicals, smoke, and stress.
+- Attempt to minimize exposure to heat, low humidity, detergents / soaps, abrasive clothing, chemicals, smoke, environmental allergens (eg, trees and grasses), and stress.

 - Keep the home from getting too dry by using a humidifier, especially in the bedroom.

-- Topical steroid creams or ointments to treat active areas of localized eczema.
-Lower-strength steroids may be used on the face, and medium-to-high-strength steroids may be used on the body (trunk) and arms or legs (extremities).
-Care should be taken when using topical steroids in skin folds and on covered (obstructed) skin areas due to the risk of thinning (atrophy) of the skin.
+- Topical steroid creams or ointments to treat active areas of limited (localized) eczema.
+Low-strength steroids may be used on the face and genitals, and medium-to-high-strength steroids may be used on the body (trunk) and arms or legs (extremities).
+Care should be taken when using topical steroids in skin folds for more than 3 weeks continuously because of the risk of thinning (or atrophy) of the skin.

-- Oral antihistamines may be prescribed to decrease itching.
+- Oral antihistamines may be prescribed to decrease itching or help with associated hay fever.

-- In patients who have multiple areas of broken skin or a history of bacterial skin infections, dilute bleach baths may be prescribed.
+- In individuals who have multiple areas of broken skin or a history of bacterial skin infections, diluted bleach baths several times per week may be recommended.

-See your child’s medical professional for evaluation if you see no improvement with self-care measures or the eczema gets worse.
-Also seek medical care if you see areas of pus or large numbers of crusty areas (scabs), as this might be caused by infection with bacteria.
+See your baby’s medical professional for evaluation if you notice no improvement with self-care measures or the eczema gets worse.
+Also seek medical care if you see areas of pus, large numbers of yellow crusty areas, or blisters as these may be signs of a secondary skin infection.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.